Mesothelioma

 Stages of Mesothelioma

 Doctors use stages to describe how far mesothelioma has spread.
-Which mesothelioma stage you are diagnosed with greatly impacts your treatment options and overall health outlook.
+Your mesothelioma stage greatly impacts your treatment options and overall health outlook.

-Stage 1 mesothelioma is the least advanced and easiest to treat.
-The mesothelioma tumors are contained in the lining of the chest wall near one lung.
-Doctors can treat stage 1 mesothelioma with surgery, chemotherapy, radiation, and more.
+Stage 1 mesothelioma is the least advanced stage and easiest to treat.
+Mesothelioma tumors are contained in the lining of the chest wall.
+Doctors can treat this stage with surgery, chemotherapy, radiation, and more.

-Stage 2 mesothelioma has spread into the lungs, nearby lymph nodes, or the diaphragm (the muscle that controls breathing).
-Many treatments are still available at this stage.
+Stage 2 mesothelioma has spread into the lungs, nearby lymph nodes, or diaphragm (the muscle that controls breathing).
+Many treatments are still available at this stage, including surgery.

-Stage 3 mesothelioma has spread further and tumors may be found deep in the chest wall, the abdominal lining, the spine, and more lymph nodes than in stage 2.
-Mesothelioma surgery may or may not be possible here.
+In cases of stage 3 mesothelioma, tumors may be found deep in the chest wall, spine, and many lymph nodes.
+Mesothelioma surgery may or may not be possible.

 Stage 4 mesothelioma is the most advanced stage.
-Widespread metastasis (cancer spread) has occurred in this stage, and tumors have reached places like the liver and bones.
-Most stage 4 mesothelioma patients can’t get surgery, but other treatments are available.
+Metastasis (cancer spread) has occurred and tumors have reached the liver, bones, and more.
+Surgery isn’t an option, though some patients can live a long time with other treatments.

 Mesothelioma Cell Types

 Mesothelioma tumors are made up of different types of cells.
-Some cancer cells are easier to treat than others.
-For this reason, the type of mesothelioma cells that make up your cancer tumors can greatly affect your overall health outlook.
+Some are easier to treat than others, which can affect your health outlook.

 Learn about each mesothelioma cell type below.